Skip to content

 UpFirst

 UpFirst matches AIRA's $24.95/month entry price almost exactly, publishing identical tiers ($24.95/$59.95/$159.95/$299) with the same 30 included calls and $1.50-to-$0.70 per-call overage.
 The two products appear to share pricing structures, so a head-to-head comes down to features rather than cost.
-Pricing verified as of June 2026.
+Pricing verified as of July 2026.

-Like AIRA, UpFirst is voice-only with no SMS or WhatsApp follow-up on its standard plans.
+Like AIRA, UpFirst is voice-only with no SMS follow-up on its standard plans.
 The per-call model also means costs are less predictable than per-minute billing, since you pay the same flat rate whether a call lasts 30 seconds or 10 minutes.
 For businesses fielding many short or spam calls, that can add up faster than the headline price suggests, which is exactly the dynamic the AI receptionist overage trap breakdown covers.

 Dialzara

 Dialzara starts at $29/month with 60 minutes included and a $0.48/minute overage rate (dropping toward $0.35/minute on higher tiers, up to a $349 Elite plan with 1,000 minutes).
 Its standout feature is 50+ voice options and automated website scraping during setup, which builds a knowledge base from your existing site content.
-Pricing is current as of June 2026.
+Pricing is current as of July 2026.

 The voice variety is genuinely useful for brand matching.
 A law firm and a surf shop should not sound the same, and Dialzara's library lets you pick a voice that fits your business personality.
 The website scraping setup is similar to Trillet's, pulling business details from your site to train the AI without manual data entry.
 Dialzara also added outbound agents in 2026 and markets HIPAA across its tiers.